IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 Developers of Integrations, External Tools, and Apps
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-One of the primary purposes for Dataverse software APIs in the first place is to enable integrations with third party software.
+One of the primary purposes for Dataverse Software APIs in the first place is to enable integrations with third party software.
 Integrations are listed in the following places:

 - The :doc:`/admin/integrations` section of the Admin Guide.
 - The :doc:`/api/external-tools` section this guide.
 - The :doc:`apps` section of this guide.

-|Start| Good starting points are the three sections above to get a sense of third-party software that already integrates with the Dataverse software, followed by the :doc:`getting-started` section.
+|Start| Good starting points are the three sections above to get a sense of third-party software that already integrates with the Dataverse Software, followed by the :doc:`getting-started` section.

 Developers of Dataverse Software API Client Libraries
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-A client library helps developers using a specific programming language such as Python, Javascript, R, or Java interact with Dataverse software APIs in a manner that is idiomatic for their language.
+A client library helps developers using a specific programming language such as Python, Javascript, R, or Java interact with Dataverse Software APIs in a manner that is idiomatic for their language.
 For example, a Python programmer may want to

 |Start| A good starting point is the :doc:`client-libraries` section, followed by the :doc:`getting-started` section.